-Market Rate Conversion Projects: Points are awarded for rental projects providing extremely-low income rental units.
-For occupied housing, projects will be evaluated based on proposed rent and income restrictions that will be applied as units are vacated.
+Rental Projects: Points are awarded for rental projects providing extremely-low income rental units.
+For occupied and currently regulated housing, projects will be evaluated based on the existing and proposed rent and income restrictions.
+For occupied housing, currently un-regulated, projects will be evaluated based on proposed rent and income restrictions that will be applied as units are vacated.
+Projects with deeper affordability levels shall be prioritized.

-- Three points will be awarded to projects with a minimum of 10% of the affordable units with rents affordable at 30% of 30% of AMI. - Five points will be awarded to projects with a minimum of 20% of the affordable units with rents affordable at 30% of 30% of AMI. - Eight points be awarded to projects with a minimum of 25% of the affordable units with rents affordable at 30% of 30% of AMI - Three point will be awarded to projects with less than 15% of the affordable units with rents affordable between 30% of 80% of AMI 120% of 30% of AMI.
+- 5 points will be awarded to projects with a minimum of 10% of the affordable units with rents affordable at 30% of 20% of AMI. - 8 points will be awarded to projects with a minimum of 20% of the affordable units with rents affordable at 30% of 20% of AMI. - 3 points will be awarded to projects with a minimum of 10% of the affordable units with rents affordable at 30% of 30% of AMI. - 5 points will be awarded to projects with a minimum of 20% of the affordable units with rents affordable at 30% of 30% of AMI. - 8 points will be awarded to projects with a minimum of 25% of the affordable units with rents affordable at 30% of 30% of AMI